lowrycito/handbook/pages/study-manual-general-handbook-32-repentance-and-membership-councils.md

 The three purposes of membership restrictions or withdrawal are as follows.

+Three Purposes of Church Membership Restrictions or Withdrawal

 1. Help protect others
 2. Help a person access the redeeming power of Jesus Christ through repentance
 3. Protect the integrity of the Church

+32.2.1

+### Help Protect Others

 The first purpose is to help protect others.
 Sometimes a person poses a physical or spiritual threat.
 Predatory behaviors, physical harm, sexual abuse, substance abuse, fraud, and apostasy are some of the ways this can occur.
 With inspiration, a bishop or stake president acts to protect others when someone poses a threat in these and other serious ways (see [Alma 5:59–60](/study/scriptures/bofm/alma/5?lang=eng&id=p59-p60#p59 "/study/scriptures/bofm/alma/5?lang=eng&id=p59-p60#p59")).

+32.2.2

+### Help a Person Access the Redeeming Power of Jesus Christ through Repentance

 The second purpose is to help a person access the redeeming power of Jesus Christ through repentance.
 Through this process, he or she may again become clean and worthy to receive all of God’s blessings.